nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - "Alexa ask Devialet to charge my toothbrush"
 - "Alexa ask Devialet to stop charging my toothbrush"

+In the config.js you need to associate the object commands ids, and associate Jeedom object to a room and wallplug.

+***Use for housemode***

+You need to install Virtual plugin.
+Create a virtual equipment with what you want (manual, day, night, alarm, guest...) and create 1 or more scenario for all modes.

+3 elements are important to give to Alexa:
+- the request to Freebox Devialet
+- the action (activate, deactive (then return to manual mode))
+- the name of the mode (manual, day, night, alarm, hollidays...)

+Examples:
+- "Alexa ask Devialet to activate the night mode"

-In the config.js you need to associate the object commands ids.
+In the config.js you need to associate the Virtual commands ids.